 For the year ended 31 December 2014, the gross profit of the Group was RMB754 million, representing an increase of RMB168 million or 28.7% compared with that of RMB586 million for the corresponding period of last year, while the consolidated gross margin increased from 20.0% to 22.5%.
 The increase in gross profit and gross margin was mainly due to our adoption of refined management which strengthened the cost control.
 The gross profit of the design, survey and consultancy segment increased from RMB504 million for the corresponding period of last year to RMB615 million for the Year, representing an increase of RMB111 million or 22.0%.
 The gross margin decreased from 33.1% for the corresponding period of last year to 32.7% for the Year.
 This was mainly attributable to the increase in the proportion of projects in cities outside Beijing to the total projects along with the business development of the Company.
-The gross profit of the construction contracting segment increased from RMB83 million for the corresponding period of last year to RMB139 million for the Year, representing an increase of RMB139 million for the Year, representing an increase of RMB139 million for the Year, representing an increase of RMB139 million for the Year, representing an increase of RMB56 million or 67.5%.
-The gross margin increased from 5.9% for the corresponding period of last year.
+The gross profit of the construction contracting segment increased from RMB83 million for the corresponding period of last year to RMB139 million for the Year, representing an increase of RMB56 million or 67.5%.
+The gross margin increased from 5.9% for the corresponding period of last year to 9.5% for the Year.